 If you plan to build long term wealth, then investing is a key piece of that.
 Investing over a long period of time can lead to amazing returns.
 You’ll be able to grow your money slowly as you invest more every year.

 If you aren’t sure where to get started investing, then consider taking our course.
 You’ll learn everything you need to know about investing your first dollar.
+A robo-advisor to check out is Betterment.

 15. Compare insurance options